-In 1981, Marvin Gaye, the all time champion of soul music, took refuge in Ostend, the little town located on the Belgian coast.
+In 1981, Marvin Gaye, the all-time champion of soul music, took refuge in Ostend, the little town located on the Belgian coast.
 Marvin’s choice to lay anchor in Ostend was totally unexpected, not to say incredible.
-On the fact of it, there was no reason for this charismatic character to come and live in the small home town of famous Belgian impressionistic painter James Ensor.
+In the face of it, there was no reason for this charismatic character to come and live in the small hometown of famous Belgian impressionistic painter James Ensor.

 Freddy met Marvin in London in 1981, where the soul-man had sunken to new lows of drug-taking.
 Cousaert decided that he was the man to turn Gaye's career around.